-How do you write scope for ISO 9001?
-Ensure that the document precisely describes the regulatory requirements, activities, remote locations, and facilities supported and covered under the quality management system of your company.
+The Scope Statement precisely describes your products and/or services, the regulatory requirements, activities, remote locations and facilities supported and documented by the quality management system of your company.

 Normally, the scope covers the entire organization.
 But there are exceptions when it comes to companies with multi-location sites such as national and international offices.
 It can also be limited where a business has two different sides and the QMS (Quality Management System) is only applicable to one of them.